petersulyok/smfc/TESTING.md

   (`temp_calc=maximum`), alongside a CPU controller in zone 0.
 The fake `npu-smi` is called once per card with `-i <id>` and reports two chips per card, so the hottest-chip-per-card selection is exercised end to end.
+- `pci_2` tests the PCI fan controller with two PCI cards in IPMI zone 1 (`temp_calc=maximum`), alongside a CPU controller in zone 0.
+The cards are selected with `pci_driver=`, their hwmon files drift like the CPU and HD ones, so the hwmon read path and the hottest-card selection are exercised end to end.
 - `control_function` tests the `control_function=` parameter: the CPU
   section uses a 4-point curve (`30-35, 50-40, 60-90, 65-100`) and the HD
   section uses a 3-point curve (`32-35, 38-45, 46-100`), both with